melousrouti793/QuickCut-Backend/README.md

 │   └── AppError.ts             # Custom error classes
 │
 ├── utils/
+│   ├── auth.ts                 # Authentication & authorizer context extraction
 │   ├── logger.ts               # Structured logging
 │   └── sanitize.ts             # Input sanitization utilities
 │
 └── config/
     └── index.ts                # Environment configuration
 ```

+## Authentication

+All endpoints require authentication via HTTP-only cookie.
+The API Gateway Lambda authorizer validates the `qc_session` cookie before each request and passes the authenticated user's ID to the Lambda function.

+**Important:**
+- Client requests must include `credentials: 'include'` to send cookies
+- The `userId` is automatically extracted from the session
+- Clients **cannot** specify their own `userId` in requests
+- All file operations are scoped to the authenticated user

 ## API Endpoints